Skip to main content

 The HTTP task is used to make calls to remote services exposed over HTTP/HTTPS.
 It supports various HTTP methods, headers, body content, and other configurations needed for interacting with APIs or remote services.

 The HTTP task evaluates the parameters provided, constructs the HTTP request accordingly, and sends it to the specified URI.
-It handles the response by extracting useful information like status code, headers, and body content, which can be used in subsequent tasks in the workflow.
+It handles the response by extracting useful information, such as the status code, headers, and body content, which can be used in subsequent tasks within the workflow.

 Task parameters